NehmeLab/Village_Editing/README.md

 Jupyter notebook for the core differential expression analysis.
 This analysis follows the methodology described in the manuscript and includes:
 - Counts normalization
-- Differential expression testing (pairwise comparisons, dosage modeling)
+- Differential expression analysis with DESeq2 (pairwise comparisons, dosage modeling)
 - Gene set enrichment analysis (GSEA) using **fgsea** with MSigDB and custom gene sets
-- TRADE analysis

 ### `run_PEER.sh`
 Shell script for running **PEER** on merged neuron and astrocyte datasets.